About The College of Idaho

 The College has been accredited by the Northwest Commission on Colleges and Universities since 1922.
 Our teacher education program has been approved by the Idaho State Department of Education since 1913, and our graduates are eligible for certification in all states participating in the Interstate Certification Compact.

 Students at The College of Idaho learn through our distinctive PEAK curriculum that unites liberal arts learning with professional perspectives.
 Students also learn in and through our distinctive location on the western Snake River plain between the foothills of the Boise Ridge and the Owyhee Mountains.
 Our location in Caldwell, a city of more than 45,000 people, is 30 minutes from Boise, Idaho's rapidly growing capital and home to museums, shopping, concerts, fine arts events, restaurants, and high-tech industries.
-And we are a short drive from ski resorts, high plains deserts, mountains, hiking and biking trails, and whitewater rivers.
+We are a short drive from ski resorts, high plains deserts, mountains, hiking and biking trails, and whitewater rivers.

 In 1991, to celebrate the college's centenary anniversary, the College changed its name to Albertson College of Idaho, in honor of Kathryn and Joe Albertson.
 As alumni, the Albertsons were generous benefactors of the college and were founders of one of the country's largest supermarket chains, Albertson's Inc. In a historic announcement on October 11, 2007, Albertson College of Idaho President Bob Hoover announced that the College had received the largest gift ever given to an Idaho college or university, a $50 million cash gift from the J.A. and Kathryn Albertson Foundation, and that it was returning to its original name—The College of Idaho.